 Fashion manufacturing is not for the faint-hearted.
 Working with the wrong manufacturer can be painful.
-Manufacturing is like relationships.
-In fact, it is apt to compare to dating…Pick the right one – and you’ll live happily ever after.
+Fashion manufacturing is like relationships.
+In fact, it is apt to compare the process to dating…Pick the right fashion factory – and you’ll live happily ever after.
 Pick the wrong one – and life will not be worth living.
 Regardless who you pick – you’ll have to get used to each other and learn to compromise.

 But while we learn how to play the dating game early on and there’s plenty of books on the matter and friendly advice, manufacturing is a whole other game.
 Working with the wrong manufacturer can create countless problems and lead to loss of business even.